The 6 Essential Skills for a Real Estate Agent

 Stage 2: Property Assessment

 When you’re viewing and assessing a property, you want to discuss it with your agent using investor’s language.
 An agent who can do this will stand out from the rest.
-He or she will point out things that matter to the investor and the tenants, investigating the state of the mechanical components (e.g., HVAC) of a property and steering you away from properties that have any serious mechanical defects.
+He or she will point out things that matter to the investor and the tenants, investigating the state of the mechanical components (e.g., HVAC such as Air Conditioning Repair) of a property and steering you away from properties that have any serious mechanical defects.
+While there are affordable ways for clients to fix their HVAC problems, such as buying boilers on finance, you should be able to identify whether they will likely need a new HVAC system or not.
 The agent will know market rents off the top of their head and be able to give you an accurate estimate of how much a renovation to the property should cost.
+If you’re still not convinced about the cost of air conditioner repairs, you can visit No Problem Heating and Cooling AC repair in St Peters or other similar firms and make your own decision.
 Together, you and the agent will have created a due diligence checklist and the agent will be able to advise you of any pitfalls a property may have.

 Key tip: You should leave a viewing satisfied that your agent has fully answered your questions.
 This provides a measure of confidence to take the next step.